dan00ck/brand-protection-analyst-agent/README.md

 # AI Brand Protection Analyst Agent

-A semantic brand protection agent powered by Google's recently open sourced Gemini 2.5 Pro AI.
+A semantic brand protection agent powered by Google's Open Source Gemini 2.5 Pro AI Model.
 This tool helps detect fraudulent, malicious, or brand-abusing domains across the internet using advanced LLM-based semantic analysis and customizable analyst personas.

 ---

 ## Motivation

 After years working with threat intelligence and brand protection products, I've reverse-engineered some truly "creative" evaluation techniques.
-The most memorable: a major platform that hard-cuts domain feeds, discarding any domain that doesn't start with the brand name.
+One of the most memorable: a major platform that hard-cuts domain feeds, **discarding any domain that doesn't start or end with the brand name**.

+This shortcut is often necessary to reduce the flood of irrelevant fullword matches.
-For short brand names like **"tui"** or **""otto"**, this approach loses **millions of potentially threatening domains weekly**.
+For **short brand names** like **"tui"** or **"otto"**, it comes at a serious cost:
+Thousands of potentially threatening domains are silently lost every week.

-Domains like `secure-tui-login[.]com` or `my-tui-booking[.]net` never reach analyst desks because they fail a basic syntax check.
+Domains like `secure-tui-login[.]com`, `my-tui-booking[.]net` or `nl-ottoshop[.]nl` never reach analyst desks because they fail a basic syntax check.

-This project was born from the need to **think semantically**, **detect beyond keywords**, and empower analysts with **LLM-driven threat detection**.
+This project was born from the need to:
+- **think semantically, not just syntactically**,
+- **detect threats beyond keyword / dictionary matches**,
+- empower analysts with **LLM-based reasoning**,
+- recognize **internationalized and multilingual domain patterns** — domain registrations in localized variations are often missed by static dictionary-based systems.

 ---

 ## Features

-- 🔍 **Semantic Threat Detection** — Detects impersonation, phishing, and domain abuse based on brand context on a large scale.
+- **Semantic Threat Detection** — Detects impersonation, phishing, and domain abuse based on brand context on a large scale.
-- 🧠 **Analyst Modes** — Choose between junior, senior, and expert AI analyst personas.
+- **Analyst Modes** — Choose between junior, senior, and expert AI analyst personas.
-- 📦 **Batch Processing** — Efficiently handles large domain datasets via Gemini API.
+- **Batch Processing** — Efficiently handles large domain datasets via Gemini API.
-- 📊 **Structured Output** — Saves results with confidence scores, risk levels, and explanations.
+- **Structured Output** — Saves results with confidence scores, risk levels, and explanations.
-- 🔐 **Flexible API Key Handling** — Use command-line, environment variables, `.env`, or secure prompt.
+- **Flexible API Key Handling** — Use command-line, environment variables, `.env`, or secure prompt.
-- 🔍 **Example Analysis Results:**
+- **Example Analysis Results:**

 ![Analyst Results](assets/tui_evaluation_example.png)